WPOW Seminar + Portfolio Review Reviewers

 • Karen Kasmauski

 Karen Kasmauski’s career began with the Virginian Pilot newspaper as a staff photographer, winning numerous honors including runner up for Newspaper Photographer of the Year and placing in the Robert F. Kennedy Awards.
-Karen then began freelancing for National Geographic Magazine, photographing 25 major stories.
+Karen began freelancing for National Geographic Magazine, photographing 25 major stories.
 Geographic awarded her their prestigious Photographer in Residence position, leading to her first book IMPACT: From the Front lines of Global Health.
 That book, and a follow-on, NURSE: A World of Care were both nominated for the Pulitzer Prize in community service.
 Her most recent story on Black Midwives, Saving Lives was accepted by the prestigious Communication Arts Photography Annual.
 Her work with two colleagues on the history of Japanese War Brides is an exhibit with Smithsonian Institution Traveling Exhibition Services.

 Karen holds undergraduate degrees in Anthropology and Religion from the University of Michigan.
 She was awarded a Knight Fellowship at Ohio University.